Russian Raiffeisenbank said that from April 1 it will stop accepting and extending deposits in dollars due to Fed rate cuts.

 It is noteworthy that all cash received from banks until going into circulation will be stored without movement for two weeks, that is, the incubation period of the coronavirus infection.

-“The cash that will come fromcommercial banks, two weeks will not be processed to protect our employees, and only after that the cycle will begin.
-That is, the cash that comes from the street on the second day it will not get there.
-We have enough cash in the vault to back up commercial banks, ATMs with normal, high-quality cash, ” - said the head of the NBU, Yakov Smoly.
+«The cash that will come fromcommercial banks will not be processed for two weeks to protect our employees, and only after that the cycle will begin.
+That is, the cash that comes from the street on the second day will not get there.
+We have enough cash in storage to supply commercial banks and ATMs with normal, high-quality cash»,- said the head of the NBU Yakov Smoliy.

 The NBU also announced its readiness to disinfect banknotes in the vault.